tpbnick/docs/docs/py-working-with-lists.md

 	print(f"I can't wait to see your next trick, {magician.title()}.\n") print("Thank you, everyone.
 That was a great magic show!")
 ```
-The first two calls to `print()` are repeated once for each magician in the list, as you saw earlier.
+The first two calls to `#!py print()` are repeated once for each magician in the list, as you saw earlier.
 However, because the final line is not indented, it's printed only once:

 ```
 Alice, that was a great trick!